tmiess/burger/psuedo.md

 views: what the user will see and interact with
      : index.handlebars: contains the template that handlebars will render to. contains the submit button : layouts: main.handlebars: contains links, refs, outline of html template
+controller: middle-man/traffic-cop, talks to model and view
+router: like a mini-app, a module of routes that we plug in